Glyndŵr rebellion: Revolt spreads

 In the north of Wales, Owain's supporters launched a further attack on Caernarfon Castle (this time with French support) and almost captured it.
 In response, Henry of Monmouth (son of Henry IV and the future Henry V) attacked and burned Owain's homes at Glyndyfrdwy and Sycharth.
 On 10 July 1403, Hotspur declared against the king by challenging his cousin Henry's right to the throne and by raising his standard in revolt in Cheshire at Chester, a bastion of support for King Richard II.
 Henry of Monmouth, then only 16, turned to the north to meet Hotspur.
 On 21 July, Henry arrived in Shrewsbury just before Hotspur, forcing the rebel army to camp outside the town.
 Henry forced the battle before the Earl of Northumberland had also managed to reach Shrewsbury.
 Thus, on 22 July, Henry was able to fight before the full strength of the rebels was present and on ground of his own choosing.
 The battle lasted all day, Prince Henry was badly wounded in the face by an arrow but continued to fight alongside his men.
 When the cry went out that Hotspur had fallen, the rebels' resistance began to falter and crumble.
 By the end of the day, Hotspur was dead and his rebellion was over.
 Over 300 knights had died and up to 20,000 men were killed or injured.

-In the summer of 1404, Owain captured and garrisoned the great western castles of Harlech and Aberystwyth.
+In the summer of 1404, Owain captured the great western castles of Harlech and Aberystwyth.
 Anxious to demonstrate his seriousness as a ruler, he held court at Harlech and appointed the deft and brilliant Gruffydd Young as his chancellor.
 Soon afterwards he was said by Adam of Usk to have called his first Parliament (or more properly a Cynulliad or "gathering") of all Wales at Machynlleth where he was crowned Prince of Wales.
 Senior churchmen and important members of society flowed to his banner.
 English resistance was reduced to a few isolated castles, walled towns, and fortified manor houses.